brittanyrw/random-quote-generator/README.md

+#G
-# Random Quote Generator Exercise
+ Random Quote Generator Exercise

 This is a random quote generator featuring quotes from various people who have shaped the technology and computer science industries over the years.